Subject Guides

 Shakespeare AND “critical reader”

-You will most likely need to expand your search beyond what we have at BUL, so you can switch your search from "Our Catalog" to "Everything."
-And, make sure to become best friends with Interlibrary Loan (ILL), to be able to request materials (for free) from other libraries.
+You will most likely need to expand your search beyond what we have at the Libraries.
+When you are ready, you can switch your search from "Our Catalog" back to "Everything."
+When you find materials at other libraries, log in to your Interlibrary Loan (ILL) account and request these materials (for free) from other libraries.

 Database Searching

-For more recent scholarship, including bibliographies, use these databases to find current/updated electronic sources.
+For more recent scholarship, including more current bibliographies, use these databases to find current/updated electronic sources.

-ABELL (Annual Bibliography of Language & Literature): ABELL can be searched by keyword, title keyword, subject, author or reviewer, publication details, journal and publication year, or any combination of these terms.
-The search tools enable the user to construct detailed specialist bibliographies and to assess, in seconds, the number and variety of sources available.
+ABELL (Annual Bibliography of Language & Literature): Search by keyword, title keyword, subject, author or reviewer, publication details, journal and publication year, or any combination of these terms.
+The search tools enable you to construct detailed specialist bibliographies and to assess, in seconds, the number and variety of sources available.

-Oxford Bibliographies (NYPL): A collection of research guides for a wide variety of subjects, including annotated bibliographies.
-Click Browse by Subject, then your specific subject area.
-(Get an NYPL library card)
+Oxford Bibliographies (NYPL): A collection of research guides for a wide variety of subjects, many of which include annotated bibliographies.
+Click Browse by Subject, then click your specific subject area.
+(Get an NYPL library card to log in and use this resource)

-Become familiar with WorldCat: A resource for locating unique, trustworthy materials that you often can’t find anywhere except in a library.
+Become familiar with WorldCat, a resource for locating unique, trustworthy materials that you often cannot find anywhere except in a library.
 By connecting thousands of libraries’ collections in one place, WorldCat.org makes it easy for you to browse the world’s libraries from one search box.

 Finally, the English Research Guide is a curated collection of the best subject-specific databases to use to search for articles and other scholarly material.
 Included are: MLAIB, LION, Literature Criticism Online, Caribbean Literature, Latino Literature, and more!